High Wind Warning issued for Camas Prairie, Lower Treasure Valley by NWS - News Break

 High Wind Warning issued for Camas Prairie, Lower Treasure Valley by NWS

-Effective: 2021-06-22 21:47:00 MDT Expires: 2021-06-22 22:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Camas Prairie; Lower Treasure Valley; Southern Twin Falls County; Southwest Highlands; Upper Treasure Valley; Western Magic Valley HIGH WIND WARNING WILL EXPIRE AT 10 PM MDT /9 PM PDT/ THIS EVENING Winds have decreased and the high wind warning will be allowed to expire at 10 pm MDT.alerts.weather.gov
+Effective: 2021-06-22 20:40:00 MDT Expires: 2021-06-22 22:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
+If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
+Use caution if you must drive.
+Target Area: Camas Prairie; Lower Treasure Valley; Southern Twin Falls County; Southwest Highlands; Upper Treasure Valley; Western Magic Valley HIGH WIND WARNING IN EFFECT UNTIL 10 PM MDT /9 PM PDT/ THIS EVENING * WHAT...Gusts up to 60 mph.
+Blowing dust is likely with low visibilities. * WHERE...Portions of southeast Oregon and south central and southwest Idaho. * WHEN...Until 10 PM MDT /9 PM PDT/ this evening. * IMPACTS...Damaging winds may blow down trees and power lines.
+Widespread power outages are possible.
+Travel will be difficult, especially for high profile vehicles.alerts.weather.gov